ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/define-once.md

 alter that definition.
 It would be amazing if we could write perfect code so that we would not need to redefine a function, but alas we are human.
-What the `define_once` function should really be doing is detecting _if the function definition changes_, and if it does, to accept the new definition.
+What the `define_once` function should really be doing is detecting _if the function meaningfully changes_, and if it does, to accept the new definition (invalidating the old cache in the process).

-We can get a function's source code using the `inspect.getsource` function from the standard library and use the source code to see if the function changed.
+We can get a function's source code using the `inspect.getsource` function from the standard library and use the source code to see if the function changed in a meaningful way.
 If the code has not changed, then we should return the original pointer to the function (with the cache attached); otherwise we should use the new function definition.

 ```python
 import inspect